Kindergarten through grade 9

 Placement in student teaching is planned with consideration for each student’s needs and interests.
 A College of Education faculty member as well as a resident, experienced teacher supervises each student.
 Formal application is required approximately two semesters in advance of student teaching.
 To earn admission to student teaching, a student must have passed the Illinois Basic Skills Test or Test of Academic Proficiency and the Elementary/Middle Grades Content Test.
 In addition, all students must have a cumulative GPA of 2.7 in their undergraduate courses, and a 3.0 GPA respectively in their academic concentration and academic major.
 All general education, academic concentration, and academic major course requirements must be completed with grades of C or higher (C- grades are unacceptable).
 An APT test should be taken during student teaching.
-This test is required for certification.
+This test is required for licensure.
 No other course may be taken, nor may a student be employed, during student teaching.

-Students must consult with their education advisor to determine which general education courses are acceptable toward fulfillment of certification requirements.
-Because requirements for certification, graduation, and continuing enrollment are subject to change, undergraduates must consult frequently with their education advisors.
-The advising plan developed at program admission provides the most up-to-date and authoritative information with respect to all program and certification requirements.
+Students must consult with their education advisor to determine which general education courses are acceptable toward fulfillment of licensure requirements.
+Because requirements for licensure, graduation, and continuing enrollment are subject to change, undergraduates must consult frequently with their education advisors.
+The advising plan developed at program admission provides the most up-to-date and authoritative information with respect to all program and licensure requirements.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500